Christiane Völling

-Christiane Völling (born 17 April 1959) is the first intersex person known to have successfully sued for damages in a case brought for non-consensual surgical intervention described as a non-consensual sex reassignment.
+Christiane Völling (born 17 April 1959) is the first intersex person known to have successfully sued for damages in a case brought for non-consensual surgical intervention, described as a non-consensual reassignment.
 She was awarded €100,000 by the Regional Court of Cologne.

 History

 Völling was born in 1959 with XX sex chromosomes, typically associated with being female, and likely also with congenital adrenal hyperplasia.
 She had ambiguous genitalia and was assigned and raised male.
 She had an early puberty with what was considered to be striking physical growth, including beard growth.

 During an appendectomy, at age 14, the teenager was found to have a full set of female reproductive organs, including ovaries and fallopian tubes.
 While no testicular tissue was detected, Völling was diagnosed as having a mix of both male and female organs.
 She was informed of the presence of female organs and told she was 60% female.
 Völling suffered mental health issues as a consequence.
 Her female-typical chromosomal pattern was detected in 1977, but the results were not shared with her.
 Her awareness of her sexuality and her sexual orientation were analysed, followed by surgery at age 18 on 12 August 1977 that removed her female sexual organs, including her reproductive organs.
 Medical papers showed purpose of the surgery as a "testovarectomy", the removal of both testicular and ovarian tissue, however, no testicular tissue was present.
 The senior physician’s entry stated “a normal female anatomy with pre-pubertal uterus, normal sized ovaries, blindly ending vagina...” were found.

 Völling continued to live as a man for a time, but later transitioned to live as a woman.
 In 2006, Völling obtained her medical records and discovered the concealment of her chromosomal diagnosis, and the nature of the surgery in 1977.